 Is finding the best camping pillow just as important as finding the right camping stove or tent?
-We think so – there’s nothing worse than setting up your campsite, laying out your sleeping bag, and realizing you’ve forgotten a pillow!
+We think so.
+There’s nothing worse than setting up your campsite, laying out your sleeping bag, and realizing you’ve forgotten a pillow!
 A camping pillow is a vital but often overlooked piece of gear for most hikers.
-But after hours of hiking, there’s little more you want or need than a good night’s rest.
+But after hours of hiking, there’s nothing you want or need more than a good night’s rest.

 To help you catch some zzz’s on your next camping trip, we’ve put together the 10 best camping pillows on the market.
 We’ve evaluated these pillows based on comfort, weight, ease of use, support, and packed size.
 Our best overall camping pillow that excels in nearly every category is the NEMO Fillo.
 We love its soft exterior, plushy foam interior, and all-around support, guaranteeing a good night of rest.
 Below, we’ll dive into the other top-notch pillows.

 Best Camping PillowS Reviewed

 For a camping pillow that gives support like the one at home, we highly recommend the NEMO Fillo.
 The luxury foam filling and inflatable air core are packed inside a soft microsuede cover that’s machine washable.
 The thickness of the pillow is easy to adjust with the handy twist valve.
 We love that it packs small but gives unmatched comfort at the same time.